Penaz91/LibreSplit/docs/auto-splitters.md

     * You get the idea

 ### Performance
-* Every uncached map finding takes around 1ms (depends a lot on your ram and cpu)
+* Every uncached map finding takes around 1ms (depends a lot on your RAM and CPU)
 * Every cached map finding takes around 100us

-* Mainly useful for lots of readAddresses and the game has uncapped game state update rate, where literally every millisecond matters
+* Mainly useful for lots of `readAddress`-es and the game has an uncapped game state update rate, where literally every millisecond matters

 ### Example
 ```lua